-This charming market, located in downtown State College, directly across from Penn State’s campus, is held every Friday from May through November.
-All vendors produce or grow what they sell and offer freshness, high quality, reasonable prices and convenience.
+This charming market, located in downtown State College directly across from Penn State’s campus, is held every Tuesday and Friday from June through November.
+All vendors produce or grow what they sell, offering freshness, high quality, reasonable prices and convenience.

 Warren Farmers Market - Pennsylvania Wilds

 For the past 41 years, local gardeners, bakers, horticulturalists, bee keepers, meat suppliers and home preservers have been offering their wares at the Warren Farmers Market.
 This historic market runs on Saturdays from June 18 through October and is bigger and better each year with local vegetables, fruits, baked goods, canned goods, bison meat, pork, beef, goat, chicken, eggs and flowers.

 The Broad Street Market - Dutch Country Roads

 With nearly 40 vendors and a variety of locally grown and organic produce, meats, baked goods and freshly prepared meals, The Broad Street Market has made a name for itself in the Capital Region.
 Founded in 1860, this market has the distinction of being the oldest continuously operated market house in the United States.
 Today, it continues to thrive featuring new businesses, food trucks and live music Thursday through Saturday.